Kikkocrypto/MyFirst_WebApp/README.md

-# 🌐 Web App Gestione Ordini
+# 🌐 Web App Order Management

-## 📌 Descrizione
+## 📌 Description
-Web application full-stack sviluppata come progetto demo per un corso di formazione in programmazione full stack per l'azienda (Bit S.P.A).
-L'app consente la **gestione di ordini e utenti**, offrendo una semplice interfaccia frontend per l'inserimento e la visualizzazione dei dati, collegata a un backend strutturato con REST API.
+Full-stack Web application developed as a demo project for a full-stack programming training course for the company (Bit S.P.A).
+The app enables **order and user management**, offering a simple frontend interface for data entry and visualization, connected to a structured backend with REST API.

 ---

-## 🛠️ Tecnologie utilizzate
+## 🛠️ Tech stack

 ### Backend – Spring Boot
 - Spring Boot (Java)